DGMO vs the rest

 journey-map First PR

-persona Junior Engineer | color: purple
+persona Junior Engineer color: purple

 Joined 2 weeks ago, eager to prove herself

-tag Channel ch
+tag Channel as ch

 [Onboarding]

-Run install | 2 Confused, ch: IDE
+Run install score: 2, emotion: Confused, ch: IDE

 pain: Three Node versions referenced in docs